dshugarts/cvdiq_v1.2/README.md

 	- [x] Update Resources
 	- [x] Update Text on data_entry and modify_entry
 - [x] Waist and Sleep moderate values added to scoring service
+- [ ] Add metrics to print_report that dont have improvement tips and just use general report text

 ## Echo - Part 2
+- [ ] Progress Bar for Points Earned in PDF Report
 - [ ] Fix loss of data on page refresh (call dataArray in controller??)
 - [ ] Fix route timing
 - [ ] Remove/comment console logs